MuchChaca/Oceanix/README.md

 #Nature: Project for school.

-#Main language: French (obligation for school)
+#Main language: French

 #Type: Website (PHP and some JQuery)

 #Purpose: Make the website of Oceanix, put in application what we've learnt;

-#Note: I didn't use github from the begining for this project.
+#Note: Github haven't been used for this project from the begining.

 [==> Development Status :::: ACTIVE ::::